Updated July 11, 2023

 - Acc.
-Int is the interest that gets due but has not been paid yet whereas regular interest is the interest that is paid or received and recorded in the books of accounts.
+Int is the interest that gets due but has not been paid yet, whereas regular interest is the interest that is paid or received and recorded in the books of accounts.

 Acc.
 Int is the interest that gets due or accumulated but is not received or paid.
 Example of Acc.
 Int includes interest on fixed deposits, interest on bonds, interest on debentures, etc. The payment or receipt cycle of Acc.
-Int is pre decided and it is constant in nature.
+Int is pre-decided, and it is constant.
 Bond being the negotiable instrument, can be transferred at any time, so in that case, the seller is entitled to receive the interest apart from sale proceeds.
 Acc.
 Int is different from a regular interest in terms of flexibility as the receipt or payment cycle of regular interest is customized and changed with mutual consultation.
 Acc.
 Int is recorded as per the matching concept and as per the accrual system of accounting.
 The calculation of Acc.
 Int is to be done up to the last day of the financial year.

 This is a guide to Accrued Interest.
 Here we also discuss the definition and accrued interest on bonds along with different examples.
 You may also have a look at the following articles to learn more –